GOP tactics herald a grim new era of governing for Biden and Democrats

 Federal appeals court halts Biden administration’s vaccine requirement, delivering policy a major blow

 This week’s Senate gridlock, however, amounted to more than simply getting the old band back together for one more gig.
-After a 10-month flurry of legislating, it heralded a potentially excruciating new era of governing for President Biden and other Democratic leaders, who must deal not only with an emboldened GOP leadership that sees House and Senate majorities well within their grasp, but a cadre of conservatives eager to hijack the basic processes of government if only to make a point.
+After a 10-month flurry of legislating, it heralded a potentially excruciating new era of governing for Biden and other Democratic leaders, who must deal not only with an emboldened GOP leadership that sees House and Senate majorities well within their grasp, but a cadre of conservatives eager to hijack the basic processes of government if only to make a point.

 Freshman Sen. Roger Marshall (R-Kan.), who led the effort with Cruz, acknowledged Thursday that any shutdown would be merely symbolic, “a temporary thing” that would end once the Senate plods through some weekend procedural votes.